HeseltineBTutu/CortexEng/README.md

     pip install -r requirements.txt
     ```

+4. **Architecture**
+   CortexEng follows a modular architecture, consisting of the following components:
+   - API: A RESTful API built with Flask for handling client requests and serving recommendations.
+   - Recommendation Engine: The core component responsible for generating personalized recommendations using collaborative filtering algorithms.
+   - Data Storage: A flexible storage solution (e.g., PostgreSQL, MongoDB) for storing user interactions and item metadata.
+   - Evaluation Module: A module for evaluating the performance of the recommendation algorithms and guiding continuous improvement.
+     For more information, check out the Architecture Documentation.
+5. **Technologies**
+   CortexEng is built using the following technologies:
+   - Python: The primary programming language, chosen for its rich data science ecosystem and ease of prototyping.
+   - NumPy, Pandas, Scikit-learn: Essential libraries for numerical computations, data manipulation, and machine learning algorithms.
+   - Flask: A lightweight web framework for building the RESTful API.
+   - PostgreSQL (or MongoDB): A reliable relational (or document-based) database for storing user interactions and item metadata.
+   - AWS (or other cloud platform): Cloud infrastructure for scalability and potential integration with managed machine learning services.

 4. **Set Up Environment Variables**
     Create a `.env` file in the root directory and add the necessary configuration variables.
     ```sh